annitya/nicotimer/readme.md

 5. Click "Start" when you have your first nicotine-unit of the day.

 6. Your units will then be distributed evenly throughout the day.
 You will get a push-notification when it's time.
-If you don't want nicotime when the push-message appears, expand the notification and click "reject".
+If you don't want nicotine when the push-message appears, expand the notification and click "reject".
 Swiping the notification away or clicking it implies you ingested a unit.
 If you reject a notification, the time between notifications will become slightly lower.
-Less nicotine during a day is allowed, more should be avoided.
+Less nicotine during a day is allowed, more is not.
 Duh!

 7. The app assumes that you sleep 7,5 hours each night.
 An average interval will be used should you stay up later.